TheOdinProject/curriculum/nodeJS/final_project/conclusion.md

 #### Caching

 Caching makes your application faster by reducing database calls.
-Check out this information on the [ExpressJS documentation](https://expressjs.com/en/advanced/best-practice-performance.html#cache-request-results) for more information.
-You may want to also introduce yourself to [Redis](https://redis.io/) if you see it in a lot of job postings in your area or resources you encounter on caching.
+You may want to introduce yourself to [Redis](https://redis.io/) if you see it in a lot of job postings in your area or resources you encounter on caching.

 #### DevOps